LabSid-USP/RUBEM/tests/fixtures/AUDIT.md

 cross-environment float noise.
-The correction removes a `1e-5 mm` perturbation of the denominator, so the differences are numerical noise of that order; the semantic comparison of the CI matrix (`rtol=1e-5`, `atol=1e-8`) rejected the previous goldens on a single cell of `srn00000.001` (`7.6e-6` absolute on a value of `0.359 mm`, a relative difference of `2.1e-5`); every other cell of the 28 files is within tolerance.
+The correction removes a `1e-5 mm` perturbation of the denominator, so the differences are numerical noise of that order; the semantic comparison of the CI matrix (`rtol=1e-5`, `atol=1e-8`) rejected the previous goldens on a single cell (row 70, column 75) of `srn` at timestep 1, in `srn00000.001` and in its GeoTIFF twin `srn0000001.tif` (`7.6e-6` absolute on a value of `0.359 mm`, a relative difference of `2.1e-5`); every other cell of the 28 files is within tolerance.

 | Variable | Rasters | Time series CSV |
 |---|---|---|